-While plants have intrigued and delighted people for thousands of years, they still remain undervalued and too little appreciated.
-We somehow manage to see a faint connection between plants and our basic needs of food, shelter, clothing, and energy, but only in a rather limited way.
-Remote connections are made, if any at all, between the history of exploration; present-day social, economic, and political conditions; and access to plants and plant products.
-Interest and understanding of plants is becoming much more intense.
-During the last few decades we have seen an unprecedented increase in the variety of plants and plant products available in our markets as the popularity of ethnic cuisines has grown.
-Also, worldwide, people are becoming increasingly aware of sound nutrition and the role plants play in our general health.
-We now appreciate plants as reservoirs of untold numbers of pharmaceuticals important in our war on diseases.
+While plants have intrigued and delighted people for thousands of years, the importance of plants to society and the functioning of ecosystems is often underappreciated.
+However, we recognize connections between plants and our basic needs for food, shelter, clothing, and energy.
+Plants are like other organisms in many ways, but are unique in their role of providing the foundation of food webs on the planet and interconnecting organisms and their environment.
+Consequently, interest and understanding of plants is growing as we face changes and strive for more sustainable communities.
+During the last few decades we have seen an increase in the appreciation of plants as the foundation for human life.
+Worldwide, people are becoming increasingly aware of the role plants play in our general health and nutrition, as well as food stability.
+As the popularity of ethnic cuisines has grown, the variety of plants and plant products available in our markets has dramatically increased.
+We now appreciate plants as reservoirs of untold numbers of pharmaceuticals important in our war on disease.
 These interests are stimulating our collective concerns about understanding the past, present, and future uses of plants.

+The loss of habitat and biodiversity has led to increased attention surrounding the role of plants in ecosystem functioning and stability.
+Plants interact with both aboveground and belowground biodiversity to influence ecological processes that humans depend upon.
+Habitat loss, overexploitation, and global climate change pose serious threats to plant biodiversity.
+Threats to plant biodiversity, and subsequently ecosystem processes necessary for human survival, have led to increased interest in understanding relationships between plants and other organisms and the conservation of plant species.
 Botany is the study of all aspects of plants, including systematics, morphology, diversity, metabolism, and ecology.
-Through a study of plants, students gain an understanding and an appreciation of life at the cellular, organismal, population, and community levels of organization.
-The study of Botany can lead to a variety of professional careers, including soil science, forestry, range management, biotechnology, plant breeding, horticulture, marine biology, environmental science, natural medicine, and teaching.
+Through a study of plants, students gain an understanding and an appreciation of life at the cellular, organismal, population, community, and ecosystem levels of organization.
+The study of Botany can lead to professional careers in a variety of disciplines, including but not limited to conservation, soil science, sustainability, natural resource management, forestry, range management, biotechnology, plant breeding, agriculture, horticulture, environmental science, natural medicine, and teaching.

 Dr. Sue Harley